jkleiman-utoronto/HabermasCode/README.md

 # HabermasCode

+This is an exercise to get you used to editing HTML and a tiny bit of CSS (tiny!).
+It's a toy repo that you can experiment with as you want.
+It may be a btter place to start than your assignment 01 repo.

 The same exercise we did last week, but this time in CSS.
 You can also try this [on JSBin](http://jsbin.com/yawujap/1/edit?html,css,js,output)

 (NOTE: this is not really the right way to make two versions of a repo!
 Instead, we should just have two forks -- one HTML, one CSS -- and periodically [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) each other's changes.
 But I was afraid that might be hard to do in class... so here we are instead.